-Breakfast on the weekends is a big deal in our house and has become a bigger deal since both of the boys started school.
+Breakfast on the weekends is a big deal in our house and has become a bigger deal since both boys started school.
 Living on a farm, we are all together for most meals.
-However, it seems like during the week breakfast is rushed so much that we tend to reach for cold cereal, instant oatmeal, or toast and yogurt.
-When the weekend hits we can make things a bit more fancy.
+However, it seems like during the week, breakfast is rushed so much that we tend to reach for cold cereal, instant oatmeal, or toast and yogurt.
+When the weekend hits, we can make things a bit fancier.

-Several years ago, I made pancakes from scratch even though my husband said that he didn’t really care for them.
+Several years ago, I made pancakes from scratch, even though my husband said he didn’t really care for them.
 That was before he knew that you could actually have peanut butter on them or add additions to them.
-Growing up they had plain pancakes with plain syrup only.
-Nothing fancy and it never varied.
+Growing up, they had plain pancakes with plain syrup only.
+Nothing fancy, and it never varied.

 Stuffed French Toast Roll-Ups

 What flavor combination will you use for your Stuffed French Toast Roll-ups?

 Hundreds of these recipes can be found, but it appears that Cooking Thumb has the original of this recipe.